thegfmachado/use-typewriter/README.md

 | `onDelete`    | `(text: string) => void`                    | -             | Callback function called when text is deleted.                                                   |
 | `onComplete`  | `() => void`                                | -             | Callback function called when the typewriter completes a loop.                                   |

-This should resolve the issue with the column formatting in your Markdown table.

 ### Instance Methods

 | Method           | Description                                         |